Makeshift/docker-nginx-alpine-amplify/Readme.md

 Nginx last updated their prebuilt [Alpine Nginx+Amplify container](https://github.com/nginxinc/docker-nginx-amplify/) in 2017 (and I literally can't even find it on Docker Hub anymore).
 It can no longer be built using that repo due to them removing the source from [nginxinc/nginx-amplify-agent](https://github.com/nginxinc/nginx-amplify-agent).
 They now only release full packages which are only supported by certain distros, Alpine not included.
 This repo and image fixes that.

+This Alpine-based container is reasonably sized at ~131MB, sadly quite a lot larger than the standard `nginx:alpine` (at a slim 22MB).
+This is largely due to the need for Python and the packages required to get Amplify to run, and I am almost definitely not copying files optimally and would appreciate a PR with advice on it, as my Python skills are lacking.

-This Alpine-based container is quite small and should support the following platforms:
+However, it should support the following platforms:

-- linux/amd64
+- linux/amd64 (Confirmed working)
 - linux/arm/v6
 - linux/arm/v7
-- linux/arm64/v8
+- linux/arm64/v8 (Confirmed working)
 - linux/ppc64le
 - linux/s390x